yoyo061010/Quadruple-Pendulum-Simulation/README.md

 - All Leg length: 100
 - All Mass: 1
 - All Initial angle: 45 degrees
-- No initial angular velocities
+- All angular velocities: 0